NextFire-N7/yuru-new-horizons/README.md

 Clone this repo then launch `./gradlew desktop:run` to run the desktop version or `./gradlew html:superDev` for the web version of the game.

-A `launch.json` file is also provided for those working with Visual Studio Code.
+A `launch.json` file is also provided for those working on Visual Studio Code.

 Instructions [here](https://github.com/libgdx/libgdx/wiki/Deploying-your-application) for deployements.